How To Properly Dry Brush

 There are many benefits to dry brushing.
 First of all, it’s a physical exfoliation for your body.

-Unlike your face where you should be careful with how you exfoliate, you can use the brush to manually get rid of dead skin cells all over your body.
+Unlike your face where chemical exfoliants work better, you can use the brush to manually get rid of dead skin cells all over your body as physical exfoliation.

 When they’re gone, your skin looks and feels smoother.
 It may even help with ingrown hairs.
-Plus, it brings out the color of your skin as your body is no longer covered by an off-white layer of dead skin flakes.
+Plus, dry brushing brings out the color of your skin as your body is no longer covered by an off-white layer of dead skin flakes.

 Also, your body lotions actually have a chance to moisturize your skin with those dead skin cells out of the way.
 You can finally get that glow your body moisturizer has been talking about.